Barbara Vanderlinden: Board membership and leadership roles

-Curatorial Work
+Curatorial work

-In 1998 she curated the exhibition Fascinating Faces of Flanders 58/98 Two hours wide or two hours long at the Centro Cultural de Bélem during that year's Expo '98 (1998 Lisbon World Exposition), a project about art and society featuring artists from the 15th century to the 20th century, and contemporary period.
+In 1998, she curated the exhibition Fascinating Faces of Flanders 58/98 Two hours wide or two hours long at the Centro Cultural de Bélem during that year's Expo '98 (1998 Lisbon World Exposition), a project about art and society featuring artists from the 15th century to the 20th century, and contemporary period.

 In 1999, she was the co-curator of its second Manifesta 2 - European biennial of contemporary art in Luxembourg and was a member of the board of the Manifesta biennale in Amsterdam (2000–2004).

 In 1999, she co-curated the exhibition Generation Z at MoMA PS1, an exhibition project exploring the attitudes of emerging artists at the end of the century from around the world.

 In 2000, she curated an interdisciplinary exhibition and performance program for the Brussels 2000, European Capital of Culture, titled Indiscipline, including the projects Boris Groys: The Art Judgement Show and Carsten Höller: The Boudewijn Experiment (2000–2001).

 In 2001, Vanderlinden was appointed co-curator of the 24th Bienal de Sao Pauloalongside Ivo Mesquita, Adriano Pedrosa, Cuauhtémoc Medina, Louise Neri, and Lilian Tone.
 The edition, titled Núcleo histórico: representações utópicas (Historical Nucleus: Utopian Representations), aimed to critically reassess 20th-century avant-garde movements.
 However, due to financial and organizational challenges, the biennial was ultimately canceled.

-In 2004, she was curator of the Taipei Biennial 2004: Do You Believe In Reality?, Taipei.
+In 2004, she was a co-curator of the Taipei Biennial 2004: Do You Believe In Reality?.

 In 2018, she was curator of A 37 90 89: Beyond the Museum (2018–2019) at the Museum for Contemporary Art in Antwerp.